samharrison7/disqus-plugin/README.md

 ## Installation

-Simply copy the plugin's files to `addons/{site-ref}/samharrison/disqus-plugin`.
+Simply copy the plugin's files to `addons/{site-ref}/samharrison/disqus-plugin` (or ask your administrator if you don't have access to your site's files).

 ## Setup